 Internationally, within the European Union and nationally, there are many laws for managing climate change and other environmental problems.
 Environmental law is very complex and dynamic.
 Experts are needed both nationally and internationally.
-Having the degree from this joint Master's Programme in Environmental Law, you will be an outstanding candidate in the labour market.
+Having the degree from this joint Master's Programme in Environmental Law, with specialization in climate law and law on management of natural resources, you will be an outstanding candidate in the labour market.
 You will study at three Nordic universities and each will contribute with its strongest specialist competence in environmental law.

 Why this programme?

 The programme provides you with knowledge of environmental law at three levels: international, within the EU, and in the different Nordic countries.
 The goal is to provide high qualifications for those who are interested in legal work in the field of environment, nationally or internationally, but also for those who wish to study for a PhD in environmental law.

 The programme gives you basic theoretical and methodological knowledge of environmental law.
 You will acquire special legal knowledge and skills within two key environmental fields:

 management of natural resources and the protection of biodiversity, and

 You will study in three Nordic countries, first at Uppsala University in Sweden, then at the University of Eastern Finland in Joensuu, and finally at UiT The Arctic University of Norway in Tromsø.
 This will give you an international experience within and alongside the education.
 Each university has its own cultural and social environment.

 It is a two-year programme with a range of courses.
 There is a strong research approach in the programme.
 Almost all the teachers have a PhD degree in law.
 You are expected to carry out your own investigations before seminars and to complete a Master's thesis (30 credits).
 Law students from all over the world can apply to the programme, which creates a very international study environment.